anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 "request": { },

 ```
-That's do nothing, but simply consume.
+The above means do nothing, but simply consume.

-Or we can configure our test to do certain stuff while consuming or after consuming the records.
+Or we can configure our test to do certain things while consuming or after consuming the records.
 ```
 "request": {
     "consumerLocalConfigs": {